bitsatebyte/hydroponix/nutrients/nutrient-fatman-mixing-guide.md

 This recipe is for a x100 concentrate.
 That means a combination of 9.46353 Liters of Part A. And 9.46353 Liters of Part B to which the trace nutrients are added.
-With all mixed together in a dry mix you have the dry mix equivalent of Floro Nova Bloom without the added humus.
+With all mixed together in a dry mix you have the dry mix equivalent of Flora Nova Bloom without the added humus.

 ## Reasons for mixing?

 There are already hundreds of other manufacturers producing nutrients at much cheaper costs than those sold by AN or GH.

-I am saying that given the true analysis of any fertilizer product that the same nutrient of the same quality can be mixed in y a home.
+I am saying that given the true analysis of any fertilizer product, the same nutrient of the same quality can be mixed in your home.

-As far as AN I have the complete analysis on 22 fertilizers produced by them.
-The other eight formulations contain supplements that they have not
-willingly disclosed.
-I have the chemical analyisis on the fertilizers but not the analysis of the supplements.
-As a result, those products can not be sold
-in those states requring full disclosure.
-However with most of those it is just humic and fulvic acids that have been added.
-Their supplments I have no information on
-other than the few that the university analyzed.
-That is not public information so I can not release that info.
-Just about every manufacturer except
-AN readily releases full analysis data freely even on their supplements.

-Here is the Washington state site for fertilizers. http://agr.wa.gov/PestFert/Fertilize...iewTable&ltr=G As you will see there are many hundres of fertilizer gurantedd
-analysis give.
-All you need to formulate any know n fertilzer is the guranateed anaysis.
+All you need to formulate any known fertilzer is the guaranteed analysis.
 You will notice though that there are no AN analysis on the Washington State site.
-AN goes out of its way to make as much maney as it can while it can.
-Washington state just wont play the AN games so the AN products can not be sold there.

 For a PK booster simply buy Monopotassium phosphate.
 It is used in about 95% of all the competitor two or three part formulas.
 Mono-Potassium Phosphate